Marvin Hamlisch: Music for films

 Liza Minnelli's 1964 debut album included "The Travelin' Life", a song Hamlisch wrote in his teens (originally titled "Travelin' Man").
 His first hit arrived when he was 21 years old: "Sunshine, Lollipops and Rainbows", co-written with Howard Liebling and recorded by Lesley Gore.
 It reached No. 13 on the Billboard Hot 100 in the summer of 1965.

 His first film score was for 1968's The Swimmer.
 He also wrote music for several early Woody Allen films, including Take the Money and Run (1969) and Bananas (1971).

 Hamlisch and Liebling co-wrote the song "California Nights", which was recorded by Lesley Gore for her 1967 hit album of the same name.
 The Bob Crewe-produced single peaked at No. 16 on the Hot 100 in March 1967, two months after Gore had performed the song on the Batman television series, in which she guest-starred as an accomplice to Julie Newmar's Catwoman.

-Among Hamlisch's better-known works during the 1970s were adaptations of Scott Joplin's ragtime music for the motion picture The Sting, including its theme song, "The Entertainer".
+Among Hamlisch's better-known works during the 1970s were adaptations of Scott Joplin's ragtime music for the film The Sting, including its theme song, "The Entertainer".
 It hit No. 1 on Billboard's Adult Contemporary chart and No. 3 on the Hot 100, selling nearly 2 million copies in the U.S. alone.
 He had great success in 1973, winning two Academy Awards for the title song and the score for the motion picture The Way We Were and an Academy Award for the adaptation score for The Sting.
 He won four Grammy Awards in 1974, two for "The Way We Were".

-In 1975, he wrote what, for its first 12 years, would be the original theme music for Good Morning America.
+In 1975, he wrote the original theme music for Good Morning America; the show used it for 12 years.
 He co-wrote "Nobody Does It Better" for The Spy Who Loved Me (1977) with his then-girlfriend Carole Bayer Sager, which would be nominated for an Oscar.
 In the 1980s, he had success with the scores for Ordinary People (1980) and Sophie's Choice (1982).
 He also received an Academy Award nomination in 1986 for the film version of A Chorus Line.

-In 1985 he worked on D.A.R.Y.L., a project film about a boy who is in fact a robot designed by the US military.
+In 1985, he worked on D.A.R.Y.L., a 1985 film about a boy who is in fact a U.S. military robot.
 He also worked on the score for The Informant!
 (2009), starring Matt Damon and directed by Steven Soderbergh.
-Prior to his death, he completed his first children's book Marvin Makes Music, which included the original music "The Music in My Mind" with words by Rupert Holmes, and the score for the HBO film Behind the Candelabra (2013), also directed by Soderbergh and starring Matt Damon and Michael Douglas as Liberace.
+Late in his life, he wrote a children's book Marvin Makes Music, which included the original music "The Music in My Mind" with words by Rupert Holmes; and the score for the HBO film Behind the Candelabra (2013), also directed by Soderbergh and starring Matt Damon and Michael Douglas as Liberace.